zzzprojects/learn-orm/tutorials/roslyn-scripting/syntax-transformation.md

 }
 ```

-As you can see the last using statement is updated to `Microsoft.CodeAnalysis.CSharp.Scripting;`.
+As you can see the last using directive is updated to `Microsoft.CodeAnalysis.CSharp.Scripting;`.